-Driven by heightened awareness of cyber threats, customers are having to prove to carriers that they care about cybersecurity.
+Driven by heightened awareness of cyber threats, customers must prove to carriers that they care about cybersecurity.
 So, in addition to increasing coverage prices, underwriters are taking a closer look at how companies maintain their cybersecurity and cyber hygiene capabilities.

-According to The Council of Insurance Agents & Brokers (CIAB) Commercial Property/Casualty Market Index, carriers have responded to the increase in both frequency and severity of cyber claims by adopting stricter underwriting guidelines.
+According to The Council of Insurance Agents & Brokers (CIAB) Commercial Property/Casualty Market Index, carriers have responded to cyber claims’ increased frequency and severity by adopting stricter underwriting guidelines.

-For example, if a company does not have Multi-Factor Authentication (MFA) or data encryption in place, they are deemed “virtually uninsurable,” and a quote is refused.
+For example, if a company does not have Multi-Factor Authentication (MFA) or data encryption, they are deemed “virtually uninsurable,” and a quote is refused.

 Agents and brokers also report that carriers require stronger passwords, third-party vendor management, an incident response plan, training of employees on phishing, system backups, and endpoint detection.